On the cyclic torsion of elliptic curves over cubic number fields: Method

-We know the Atkin-Lehner operators act transitively on the cusps of $X_0(N)$ if $N$ is square free, so that by applying a certain Atkin-Lehner operator $w_m$ one gets that $w_m(c)=\infty$.
+We know the Atkin-Lehner involutions act transitively on the cusps of $X_0(N)$ if $N$ is square free.
+In fact, by applying the Atkin-Lehner involution $w_n$ one gets that $w_n(c_n)=\infty$.
 And because the reduction diagram

 is commutative when the genus of $X_0(N)$ is positive (See Diamond-Shurman \cite{DiamondShurman} Theorem 8.5.7).
 So we have